ajaym416/Live-face-detection/README.md

-Also note that this model is made to freeze till the face is detected in the given video frame , as was instructed to ignore the non face object.
+Also note that this model is made to freeze till the face is detected in the given video frame , as was instructed to ignore the non face object. you can set showAll to True to show all the frames

 Please choose the command line interface as per your need.

-For training the model different datasets are used.
+For training the model, different datasets are used.
 These datasets are basically used to extract the face or eyes which is the subject of our interest.
 These datasets are publicly available for download.
 For ROSE- youtu dataset you have to send an email and they provide you the access